 Technical aspects of LC-MS/MS include:

-The Mayo Vitamin D deficiency test offers key differentiators:
+The Mayo Clinic vitamin D deficiency test offers key differentiators:

 1. Holick MF, Siris ES, Binkley N, et al: Prevalence of vitamin D inadequacy among postmenopausal North American women receiving osteoporosis therapy.
 J Clin Endocrinol Metab 2005;90(6):3215-3224

 2. Heaney RP: Vitamin D: how much do we need, and how much is too much?
 Osteoporos Int 2000;11:553-555

 3. Chapuy MC, Preziosi P, Maamer M, et al: Prevalence of vitamin D insufficiency in an adult normal population.
 Osteoporos Int 1997;7:439-443

 4. Binkley N, Krueger D, Cowgill CS, et al: Assay variation confounds the diagnosis of hypo-vitaminosis D: a call for standardization.
 J Clin Endocrinol Metab2004;89(7):3152-3157